-The easiest way to scoop out the zucchini is with a small metal spoon.
+Using a small metal spoon is the easiest way to scoop out the zucchini.
 The smaller the spoon, the easier it will be to leave a shell.

 If you’re not a fan of cottage cheese, you can use ricotta or even marscapone seasoned with salt and pepper.

 Looking for more delicious recipes with zucchini?
 You’ll love these!